Feel free to chat to us in person, by phone or by using our 24/7 live online chat - details are on our Contact Us page

 You also have access to past dissertations produced by nursing and midwifery students at the University of London, available through Senate House Library.
 You will need to register as a member of Senate House Library before you can access these resources.

-We are running some great activities to help you familiarise yourself with our Libraries and ensure you make the most of the many services and resources we offer you in your time at King's.
+We are running some great activities in September and early October to help you familiarise yourself with our Libraries and the many services and resources we offer.

 Library Services provides access to a wide range of eresources for its students and staff: most of these databases and ejournals are available off campus, simply log in using your King's username and password.